 M.Ed., Educational Leadership, Lynchburg College, Lynchburg, Virginia

-Josh Cornett is an assistant principal at Staunton River High School in Bedford County, Virginia.
+Josh Cornett is the principal of Staunton River High School in Bedford County, Virginia.
 He started his teaching career at Jefferson Forest High School in Bedford County, teaching Algebra.
 He was named the 2008 Jefferson Forest High School Teacher of the Year.
-Josh began his career as an assistant principal in Bedford County in 2009, after serving as a teacher for six years.
+Josh became an assistant principal in Bedford County in 2009, after serving as a teacher for six years.
 He became Principal of Staunton River High School in April of 2015.

 Josh is a 2003 graduate of Bluefield College.
 During his time at Bluefield, he played varsity baseball and served as a student ambassador, Student Union Board President, and Student Government President.

 Josh married his college sweetheart, Heather, who is also a 2003 Bluefield College graduate.
-Josh and Heather have one son, Porter, and are expecting another child in November 2014.
+Josh and Heather have two sons, Porter and Penn.
 The Cornetts reside in Bedford County (VA).
-Josh is currently enrolled in the doctoral program at Virginia Tech and anticipates graduation in 2015.
-Josh enjoys watching the Baltimore Orioles, collecting autographs, and metal detecting.
+Josh completed the doctoral program at Virginia Tech in December of 2015.
+He enjoys watching the Baltimore Orioles, collecting autographs, and metal detecting.